Liselotte Sundström

-Liselotte Sundström (born July 16, 1955, Helsinki) is a Finnish zoologist.
+Liselotte Sundström (born 16 July 1955 in Helsinki) is a Finnish zoologist.
 She is professor emerita of evolutionary biology at the University of Helsinki.

 Early career

 Sundström gained her doctoral thesis and docentship in 1994.
 She carried out postdoctoral research at the University of Lausanne during 1994-1995, which was funded by a grant for research from the Academy of Finland as well as employment at the university.
 She went on to work at the University of Aarhus in the years 1995-1996.
 In 1996 she returned to the University of Helsinki where she became a lecturer at the Department of Ecology and Systematics.
 From 1998 to 2002 she worked as an Academy Research Fellow and in 2002 she was appointed Swedish-speaking Professor of Evolutionary Biology (formerly Zoology).

 Key research contributions

 Sundström is an evolutionary biologist with a focus on social evolution, particularly in ants.
 The goal is to understand the evolution of altruism in the animal world (in particular the basis of the theory of kin selection) and the balance between altruistic and selfish behaviour which, from an evolutionary perspective, determines the emergence and functioning of social insect societies.

 Her contribution to our understanding of conflict resolution in the social insects combines multiple approaches: by bringing together behavioural experiments, the analysis of chemical recognition cues, and genetic methods, Sundström's work has provided numerous new insights into the complex dynamics of the ant colony.
 For example, she demonstrated that the number of times an ant queen has mated changes the social conditions in the colony, resulting in worker manipulation of the sex ratio.
 These findings demonstrate support for the predictions of inclusive fitness theory.

 Sundström has also made significant contributions to population biology, in particular with relation to life history trade-offs.
 This work is founded on a long-term dataset she has collected by studying a population of the wood ant Formica exsecta in an archipelago near the Tvärminne zoological station in southern Finland since 1994.
 Her work has described patterns of dispersal and inbreeding in this fragmented population.